bejaeger/insideout-adventure/README.md

 # Information about status of code

 ## Legacy naming
-Some classes or packages still use legacy names.
-This is a list of terms that are used interchangeably:
-- 'Payment' = 'Money Transfer' = 'Credit Transfer'
-- Also in the project settings/names 'afkcredits' or 'hercules' may still be used instead of 'insideout' or 'insideoutadventure'
+- In the project settings/names & DB names 'afkcredits' or 'hercules' may still be used instead of 'insideout' or 'insideoutadventure'